CLEVELAND, Ohio — Starting Sunday, some RTA bus riders will be taking a different route to get to downtown Cleveland.

 “Of course, game day, we have a lot of activities, we’re a busy city now.
 That will happen, but you’ve got to find a way to balance that with the needs of people to get to where they need to go to,” Cleveland said.

-Councilwoman Cleveland said some of her constituents currently have a tough time getting downtown and she believes this will make it tougher.
+Councilwoman Cleveland said some of her constituents currently have a tough time getting downtown.
+However, she believes these changes will only make it tougher.

 “I represent a lot of people who have low income, who are in public housing and fixed incomes.
 It’s an inconvenience for them to get to work, to get to the doctor’s appointments, to their children’s school or wherever they have to go,” said the councilwoman.

 Cleveland City Council meets Wednesday morning and the new RTA routes will be one of the topics of discussion.
-Councilwoman Cleveland does say the city has a good working relationship with RTA and she hopes to begin resolving some of her issues on Wednesday.
+Councilwoman Cleveland does say the city has a good working relationship with RTA.
+Therefore, she hopes to begin resolving some of her issues on Wednesday.